 OUR FIRST MEETING was held on OCTOBER 2, 2020 (click on links to access the video of each session).
 KEYNOTE SPEAKER Simonetta Soldani, Professor Emerita, University of Florence, Italy: “Nel segno di Beatrice.
 Ambiguità e tensioni di un ‘concorso nazionale’ per valorizzare le competenze delle donne: Firenze 1890″)

-OUR SECOND MEETING was held on October 9, 2020.
+OUR SECOND MEETING was held on October 9, 2020 (click on the title to view the meeting recording).
 Contributions on Visual/Material Imaginations (pre-circulated papers) by:

 - Ernesto Livorni (University of Wisconsin-Madison), “The Refugees of Parga in the Italian Romantic and Patriotic Imagination.”